EDCD/EDMarketConnector/README.md

  -t FILE        write player status to FILE in CSV format -d FILE        write raw JSON data to FILE
  -n             send data to EDDN
+ -p CMDR        Returns data from the specified player account
 ```

 The program returns one of the following exit codes.
 Further information may be written to stderr.